 Why is data parsing important?

 When dealing with large chunks of data, it becomes important to ensure that the data is reliable, accurate, and free from errors.
-And, data parsing has many advantages over manual data entry as indicated below.
+Data parsing has many advantages over manual data entry as indicated below.

 Speed